romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

 import { createBaseTable } from 'orchid-orm';

 export const BaseTable = createBaseTable();

+export const { sql } = BaseTable;
 ```

+`sql` is exported here because this way it can be linked with custom columns defined in the `BaseTable`.

 Optionally, you can customize column types behavior here for all future tables: